manoel-lopes/clean-forum-node-api/README.md

 ## 🏗️ Design Patterns

-- **Adapter**: Allows objects with incompatible interfaces to collaborate.
+- **Adapter**: Converts the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
-- **Strategy**: Defines a family of algorithms, puts each of them into a separate class, and makes their objects interchangeable.
+- **Strategy**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
-- **Proxy**: Provides a substitute, or placeholder, for another object while maintaining the same interface as the original.
-Used for cache management.
+- **Proxy**: Provides a surrogate or placeholder for another object to control access to it.
+The proxy implements the same interface as the real subject, so it can be used in place of the real object.
 - **Simple Factory**: Centralizes object creation in a single place, instantiating concrete classes without exposing construction details to the client.
+- **Static Factory Method**: A static factory method is a static method that returns an instance of its class, providing an alternative to using a public constructor.
+Instead of directly invoking `new`, clients call this method, which may hide complex creation logic, apply validation, cache instances, or return subtypes.
-- **Mapper**: Performs bidirectional translation between different layers.
+- **Mapper**: An object that sets up a bidirectional mapping between two different representations, such as between an in-memory object model and a database.
-- **Template Method**: Defines the skeleton of an algorithm in a base class, leaving some steps to be implemented by subclasses.
+- **Layer Supertype**: An abstract superclass that provides shared common behavior for all subclasses in a logical layer.
 - **Repository**: Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.

 ## 🧪 Test Patterns